 Human Services - Bridging The Gap:

 Gain an insight into Saratoga County’s diverse population, as well as its poverty and human services needs.
-Experience real life problems that people less fortunate are facing and find out more about the various organizations that exist in the county to assist people in our community.
+Experience real life problems that underresourced people are facing and find out more about the various organizations that exist in the county to assist people in our community.

 Keys to Effective Board Governance:

 There are many different styles of leadership.
 Different situations may dictate different leadership challenges.
 The dynamics of leadership can be challenging.
-It is crucial that we remain authentic to ourselves, our beliefs and allow and encourage this from others.
+It is crucial that we remain mindful in our leadership for ourselves, and allowing and encourage this from others.

 Dealing with Ethical Dilemmas:

 Develop critical thinking about ethical dilemmas that face nonprofit and public sector boards.
-Using case studies from real life examples, learn how to deal with these dilemmas and create solutions as to how to handle the issues.
+Using case studies from real life examples, learn how to deal with these dilemmas and create solutions to handle the issues.

 An Education in Itself: